schalermthai/pokerhand/README.md

-# pokerhand - OOP vs FP
+# Poker Hand Kata - OOP vs FP in TypeScript

 This kata is to demonstrate different ways of acheiving the same results using different pardigmns, (OOP vs FP).